lubrandt/Kotlin-MPP/README.md

 ### Mobile App

 See branch `fb-android` for a very simple "Hello World" App.
+There is a run config.
 Also check out the official [handson](https://play.kotlinlang.org/hands-on/Targeting%20iOS%20and%20Android%20with%20Kotlin%20Multiplatform/01_Introduction)
 As i do not have access to a IOS System i did not try the IOS Portion of the tutorial.

 ## Based on